Top Fuel: Top Fuel racing

 The engine of a Top Fuel dragster generates around 150 dB of sound at full throttle, enough to cause physical pain or even permanent damage.
 Before a run, race announcers usually advise spectators to cover or plug their ears.
 Ear plugs and even earmuffs are often handed out to fans at the entrance of a Top Fuel event.

-Dragsters are limited to a maximum wheelbase of 300 in.
+Dragsters are limited to a wheelbase of 300 in.

-Currently, the most prolific active driver in Top Fuel is Tony Schumacher, and the most successful crew chief is Alan Johnson, who was the crew chief for six of Schumacher's championships, the back-to-back titles won by driver Gary Scelzi and was the crew chief for his brother Blaine for his entire professional career.
+The most prolific active driver in Top Fuel is Tony Schumacher and the most successful crew chief is Alan Johnson, who was the crew chief for six of Schumacher's championships, the back-to-back titles won by driver Gary Scelzi and was the crew chief for his brother Blaine for his entire professional career.
 The first female driver in the Top Fuel category is also the most associated female in the drag racing world, Shirley Muldowney, who won three championships during her career.